 Philips has 3 different AUTO modes for PM2.5, Allergen and one for Bacteria and viruses.
 This is nothing short of a gimmick.
 These are nothing more than a preset fan speed for each pollutant.
 At one of the modes, the fan speed is too low to make any real difference in the air.
 Marketing strategies aside, there are still the 4 fan speeds including the most useful Turbo mode.
 For any air purifier I have reviewed, Turbo mode is the most liked mode.
 It clears the pollutants in the quickest of times although you have to bear the loudest noise coming from the air purifier.
 This is not just for Philips AC2882 or Coway but any air purifier so to speak.

-Coway Sleek Pro has 4 speed levels to choose from.
+Coway Airmega 200 has 4 speed levels to choose from.
 Speed level 1, 2 , 3 and a Turbo mode.
 No gimmicks here as it has an AUTO mode, one and only one.
+Same is the case with Airmega 150.

 Philips AC2887 does have a 1 – 12 hour timer where you can make a selection in 1 hour gaps.